 Codes and Frequencies

-This variable indicates whether the respondent, or anyone in the respondent's family (for surveys prior to 1982), or sample child for 1981 and 1988, wore eyeglasses or contacts at the time of the interview.
+GLASSLENS indicates whether the respondent, or anyone in the respondent's family (for surveys prior to 1982), wore eyeglasses or contacts at the time of the interview.

-The 1973 and 1982 Field Representative's Manuals, interviewers were instructed to mark "yes" if the if the respondent volunteers that although he has eyeglasses or contact lenses, he does not use them.
+The 1973 and 1982 Field Representative's Manuals, instructed interviewers to mark "yes" if the respondent volunteers that although they have eyeglasses or contact lenses, they do not use them.
 The 1982 Manual also defined contact lenses as "Lenses worn over the cornea to aid defective vision."

 In the 1981 and 1988, this question only appeared in the child health questionnaire.
 The Manuals included special instructions that indicated that interviewers should mark "yes" for this variable for children who wear special glasses with one lens blacked out (instead of an eye patch, to correct for a "lazy eye"), regardless of corrective properties.

 Lastly, there were very slight changes in the question wording which would probably not affect comparability.
 In 1973, the question asked if anyone had eyeglasses or contacts; in 1979 and 1980, and 1982, the question asked if anyone used eyeglasses or contacts.
-In 1981 and 1988 and 2008, the question asked if the child or sample adult (2008) wore glasses or contact lenses.
+In 1981, 1988 and 2008 forward, the question asked if the child or sample adult (2008) wore glasses or contact lenses.
 While having and using are two different verbs, interviewers were instructed to mark "yes" even if the respondent reported having but not wearing the lenses.

 - 1973 1982: Persons age 3+.

 - 1981, 1988: Sample persons age 3 to 17.

 - 2008, 2016 2017: Sample adults age 18+ and sample children age 6 to 17 who are not blind.